joshuadoan/space-pants/src/economy.md

 - **Trading**:
   - Buy ore from miners (1 ore → 2 money)
   - Buy products from traders (1 product → 2 money)
-  - Sell products to traders (1 product → 2 money)
+  - Sell products to traders (1 product → 1 money) - Products cost 1 where they are created

 **Regeneration**:
 - Ore regenerates when below 50 ore threshold